Deploying a Central Measurement Archive¶

 }

-Note some differences include the URL pointing at the provided host, SSL verification is disabled by default (assumes a self-signed certificate), and an esmond_url is generated which can be used by tools like MaDDash to grab data using the legacy Esmond interface.
+Note some differences include the URL pointing at the provided host, SSL verification is disabled by default (assumes a self-signed certificate), and an esmond_url is generated which can be used by legacy tools to grab data using the legacy Esmond interface.
 Note this esmond_url will never be used by measurement clients to write results, it is only for querying using the backward compatibility interface.

 The simplest method for using the above output is to add it to a new JSON file in the /etc/perfsonar/psconfig/archives.d/ directory.
 See Local Templates for more information on how to setup local templates.

-It is only recommended you set the Authorization field if your template is a file on the local system that will never be published to the web.
+field if your template is a file on the local system that will never be published to the web.
 This is to protect your credentials from being exposed.
 If you would like to use username and password authentication while still publishing to a public pSConfig template, you can remove the Authorization field from the definition published either by hand or re-running the above command with /usr/lib/perfsonar/archive/perfsonar-scripts/psconfig_archive.sh -a none -n example.archive.
 You can then add it back locally using a transform script.
 See Transforming All Remote Templates and Transforming Individual Remote Templates for examples of how to do this.

-Scenario 3: Writing to a Remote Archive with IP Authentication
+Scenario 3: Writing to a Remote Archive with IP Authentication¶

 In this scenario you have configured a list of allowed IPs in /etc/httpd/conf.d/apache-logstash.conf.
 You can safely publish to the web without authentication info.
 Generate the archiver configuration with the following command: